Selling your House to Pay off Debts

 If you do so, they could take control of your house without you seeing any cash.
 This would be very difficult in any circumstances and possibly disastrous in yours.
 Once they had such control over your home, some companies like to use this to seek a buyer on their own terms.
 That means they have more control over the profit they can ultimately make.

-So, when you make your initial approach to a buying company, do ask to see proof of funds before you agree to sell.
-This is standard industry practice.
+So, when you make your initial approach to a house buying company, ask to see proof of funds before you agree to sell.

 Demand clear communication